 The main motivation behind logging the carrier status stems from the fact that the measurement requirements depend on the carrier status.
 Therefore, without such information the network receiving the logged results cannot adequately interpret and appropriately apply the results for SON function (e.g. network optimization, etc) or positioning.

+Further clarification on 1-4-1:

+In general, even if there is no explicit RAN2 agreement on that EMR measurements are to be logged, there is no any agreement that the UE shall not do this, so in our view actually some UEs can log measurements also on EMR carrier, and then the problem is that the requirements are different and the UE behavior is different with respect to overlapping and non-overlapping measurements (e.g., it the UE may stop performing measurements on non-overlapping carrier and then at some point again perform such measurements – so how the network would interpret this?
+That the UE is running out of coverage on that carrier (which is not true)?).

 Candidate options: